-We are constantly telling ourselves stories about what we can and cannot do.
+We are constantly telling ourselves stories.

 Do you dip your toes in the water or dive right in?